;

 • Biting down on hard objects like ice or nuts

-• Grinding or clenching your teeth, especially while sleeping
+• Grinding or clenching your teeth, especially during sleep

-• Experiencing trauma to the mouth from a fall or accident
+• Trauma or a blow to the mouth from a fall or accident

 How Can a Crack Progress Under a Crown?